Dundee's V&A to become a work of art two years before it opens

 David Dunbar, chair of the Festival of Architecture said: “It is a very fitting way to bring the festival to a close by celebrating Dundee’s fine architecture of the past and the future at the Light Nights event.

 "It’s been a triumphant year with over 400 vibrant and varied festival events and 800,000 people from across Scotland getting involved and taking part.
-We are looking forward to an illuminating finale for the Festival in Dundee this November.”
+We're looking forward to an illuminating finale for the Festival in Dundee this November.”